KospY/BasSDK/Guides/how-to-install-mods-Nomad.md

 # How to install mods for Nomad

+# Using game mod manager

+Starting from U12, a mod manager is directly available in the game.
+The mod manager is using Mod.io (https://mod.io/g/blade-and-sorcery)

-# Short Guide
+# Manual install

+In case you don't want to use the mod manager, you can still install mods manually
-1. Download the mod from Nexus mods
+1. Download the mod from Nexus mods or Mod.io
 2. Extract the mod folder
 3. Plug your Quest 2 into your PC
 4. Drag and drop mod folder into `This PC\Quest 2\Internal shared storage\Android\data\com.Warpfrog.BladeAndSorcery\files\Mods`

-# Full Guide
+# Full Guide for Nexus mods

 ## Download the mod
 Download your mod via [Nexus Mods Nomad](https://www.nexusmods.com/bladeandsorcerynomad).